Online university: History

 By 1980, total student numbers at OU had reached 70,000 and some 6,000 people were graduating each year.
 The 1980s saw increased expansion continue as more courses and subject areas were introduced; as the importance of career development grew, so the university began to offer professional training courses alongside its academic programmes.
 By the mid-nineties, the OU was using the internet.
 As of 2008, more than 180,000 students were interacting with OU online from home.

-The idea of a virtual university as an institution that used computers and telecommunications instead of buildings and transport to bring students and teachers together for university courses was first published in works like "De-Schooling Society" by Ivan Illich that introduced the concept of the use of computer networks as switchboards for learning, in 1970.
+The idea of a virtual university as an institution that used computers and telecommunications instead of buildings and transport to bring students and teachers together for university courses was first published in works like "Deschooling Society" by Ivan Illich that introduced the concept of the use of computer networks as switchboards for learning, in 1971.
 In 1971 George Kasey, a media(activist)ethicist, delivered a series of lectures on "the Philosophy of Communications De-Design" under the sponsorship of Phil Jacklin PhD, professor at University of California San Jose, a member of "The (San Francisco)Bay Area Committee for Open Media and Public Access."
 The lectures contained the theoretical outlines for use of telecommunications and media for de-schooling and de-design of mainstream education and an alternative Virtual Free University system.
 By 1972 George Kasey established "Media Free Times - periodical Multimedia Random Sampling of Anarchic Communications Art" a prototype for remote learning with the use of "multi-media periodicals," that are now commonly referred to as "web pages".
-In 1995 by John Tiffin and Lalita Rajasingham in their book "In Search Of the Virtual Class: Education in an Information Society" (London and New York, Routledge).
+In 1995, John Tiffin and Lalita Rajasingham discussed these ideas in their book "In Search Of the Virtual Class: Education in an Information Society" (London and New York, Routledge).
 It was based on a joint research project at Victoria University of Wellington that ran from 1986-1996.
-Called the virtual class laboratory it used dedicated telecommunication systems to make it possible for students to attend class virtually or physically and was at first supported by a number of telecommunication organisations.
+Called the Virtual Class Laboratory, it used dedicated telecommunication systems to make it possible for students to attend class virtually or physically and was at first supported by a number of telecommunication organisations.
 Its purpose was to seek the critical factors in using ICT for university-level education.
 In 1992 the virtual class lab moved onto the Internet.

 A number of other universities were involved in the late eighties in pioneering initiatives and experiments were conducted between Victoria University in New Zealand, the University of Hawaii, Ohio State University and Waseda University to try and conduct classes and courses at an international level via telecommunications.
 This led to the concept of a Global Virtual University.